cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 as a key and "m1.small" as a value.
 The "amazon" provider understands what a flavor is, and understands what the "m1.small" flavor refers to.
 Similarly, the admin maps the "rackspace" provider to have a key-value pair with "flavor" as key and "2" as value.
 The "rackspace" provider understands what a flavor is and what the "2" flavor refers to.
-Now, elsewhere in Loom, the administrator can simply refer to the "small" hardware type instead of referring to different flavors identifies that depend on what provider is in use.
+Now, elsewhere in Loom, the administrator can simply refer to the "small" hardware type instead of referring to different flavor identities that depend on what provider is in use.

 Image Type
 ^^^^^^^^^^